weweb-assets/ww-calendar/AI.md

 - `next`: Moves to the next time period (day, week, month, etc.)
 - `prev`: Moves to the previous time period (day, week, month, etc.)
 - `today`: Moves to the current date
-- `addEvent`: Adds a new event to the calendar.
-Args: eventData (object)
-- `updateEvent`: Updates an existing event.
-Args: eventId (string), eventData (object)
-- `removeEvent`: Removes an event from the calendar.
-Args: eventId (string)

 Variables:
 - `currentView`: string - The currently active view type